Product Roadmap

 Common Challenges and Solutions

-Excessive Detail: Creating a roadmap that's too granular or prescriptive
+Excessive detail - Creating a roadmap that's too granular or prescriptive can be solved by maintaining appropriate level of abstraction for the timeframe and audience.

-Treating as a Contract: Viewing the roadmap as a fixed commitment
+Treating as a contract - Viewing the roadmap as a fixed commitment can be solved by framing it as a strategic direction that will evolve with new information.

-Ignoring External Factors: Failing to account for market changes or competitive moves
+Ignoring external factors - Failing to account for market changes or competitive moves can be solved by building in regular market review as part of roadmap updates.

 Roadmap Examples